-Heart valve disease involves two main types of malfunctions: regurgitation (leakage of the valve) and stenosis (narrowing of the valve).
-More than five million Americans are diagnosed with one of these valve disease types each year.
+Heart valve disease involves two main types of malfunctions: regurgitation (valvular leakage) and stenosis of heart valves (narrowing of the valve).
+More than five million Americans are diagnosed with one of these types of heart valve disease each year.

-Heart valves can develop both malfunctions at the same time (regurgitation and stenosis).
-More than one heart valve can be affected at the same time.
+Heart valves can develop both regurgitation and stenosis at the same time and more than one heart valve can be affected at once.
 When heart valves fail to open and close properly, the implications for the heart can be serious, possibly hampering the heart's ability to pump blood adequately through the body.
 This can lead to a variety of complications, including heart failure.

-Symptoms of heart valve disease may resemble other medical conditions and problems.
+Heart valve disease symptoms may resemble other medical conditions and problems.
 Always consult a doctor for evaluation and diagnosis.

-At the Brigham, our heart valve disease specialists provide expert evaluation and diagnosis with the aid of the latest in advanced imaging technologies.
-In order to diagnose and determine treatment for valve disease, a complete medical history, a thorough physical exam, and one or more of the special diagnostic tests below may be provided.
+At Brigham and Women’s Hospital, our heart valve disease specialists provide expert evaluation and diagnosis with the aid of the latest in advanced imaging technologies.
+To most efficiently diagnose and determine treatment for valve disease, a complete medical history, a thorough physical exam, and one or more of the special diagnostic tests below may be provided.

 A heart valve replacement may involve a biological (from animal tissue), mechanical, or homograft (from a human cadaver donor) prosthesis.
 Types of prosthetic valves used in valve replacement include: